Uncovering Insights of Compound Flooding with Data-Driven AI: Methods

-We benchmark six categories of time series forecasting architectures: MLP, CNN, RNN, GNN, Transformer, and LLM.
+\textbf{Data-Driven Models}.
+To cover a broad range of inductive biases, we benchmark six categories of time series forecasting architectures, including MLP, CNN, RNN, GNN, Transformer, and LLM-based models.
 We select two advanced methods as representative examples for each of these categories.
 Additionally, for the first four classical architectures, we also implement a basic foundational architecture.
-The specific advanced methods we evaluate are: MLP: NLinear~\cite{zeng2023transformers}, TSMixer~\cite{chen2023tsmixer}, CNN: ModernTCN~\cite{luo2024moderntcn}, TimesNet~\cite{wu2023timesnet}, RNN: DeepAR~\cite{salinas2020deepar}, DilatedRNN~\cite{chang2017dilated}, GNN: FourierGNN~\cite{FourierGNN}, StemGNN~\cite{stemgnn}, Transformer: PatchTST~\cite{nie2023a}, iTransformer~\cite{liu2024itransformer}, LLM: GPT4TS~\cite{onefitsall}, AutoTimes~\cite{liu2024autotimes}.
-We follow the source code of NeuralForecast~\footnote{https://github.com/Nixtla/neuralforecast} for the implementation of these approaches.
-The summary of these methods can be found in Appendix~\ref{appendix:method}.
+The specific advanced methods we evaluate are: 1.
+MLP-Based Models: NLinear~\citep{zeng2023transformers}, TSMixer~\citep{chen2023tsmixer}, 2.
+CNN-Based Models: ModernTCN~\citep{luo2024moderntcn}, TimesNet~\citep{wu2023timesnet}, 3.
+RNN-Based Models: DeepAR~\citep{salinas2020deepar}, DilatedRNN~\citep{chang2017dilated}, 4.
+GNN-Based Models: FourierGNN~\citep{FourierGNN}, StemGNN~\citep{stemgnn}, 5.
+Transformer-Based Models: PatchTST~\citep{nie2023a}, iTransformer~\citep{liu2024itransformer}, 6.
+LLM-Based Models: GPT4TS~\citep{onefitsall}, AutoTimes~\citep{liu2024autotimes}.
+We follow the source code of NeuralForecast~\footnote{https://github.com/Nixtla/neuralforecast} for the implementation of these approaches\footnote{The summary of these methods can be found in Appendix~\ref{appendix:method}.}.